MPI-MiS-Mathematics-Lab/RayMarchingFlatSurfaces/README.md

 - [ ] Enhanced boundary visualizations
 - [ ] Performance optimizations for complex geometries
 - [ ] Mobile touch controls support

+## Bugs

+- [ ] Currently matrices in the affine case (see cube for example) are not the ones one would expect.
+The linear parts are somehow inverted.
+This will likely be fixed if we stop projecting the geomeries in the xz plane but instead in the xy plane which is more natural.

 ## Contributing